Forecasting Using Excel

 Excel’s Solver Add-In is a powerful optimization tool that can be utilized in forecasting scenarios.
 It allows users to determine the optimal values based on constraints and objective functions.
 By setting up the appropriate constraints and defining the objective, users can optimize their forecasting models and make more accurate predictions.

-See also Comparative Forecasting Approaches
+See also Time Series Forecasting Methods

 Goal Seek Function